PhD in Classical and Near Eastern Religions and Cultures

 - This document offers a general description of the RelA PhD program.
 For more information on the program and funding opportunities, please contact the Director of Graduate Studies, Patricia Ahearne-Kroll at firstname.lastname@example.org.

-- Please also note the changing direction of our department and curricula, which are best represented by our upcoming series: “The Future of the Past: Rethinking Legacies of Injustice in Ancient Studies.”
+- Please also note the changing direction of our department and curricula, which are best represented by our current series: “The Future of the Past: Rethinking Legacies of Injustice in Ancient Studies.”

 Coursework towards the major